mmbman/Katagiri/1986-07-23-Verse-of-Opening-the-Sutra.md

 So life is not *thin*, like a piece of paper!
 It’s very thick, and very long, *very* long.
 That’s why Alice Miller mentions we should treat children and human beings as messengers from the world we once knew before, but we forgot completely.

-Now Dogen Zenji – the founder of Soto Zen – also [says], “We practice like this together [...] because temporarily we say *teacher* and *student*.”
+Now Dōgen Zenji – the founder of Soto Zen – also [says], “We practice like this together [...] because temporarily we say *teacher* and *student*.”
 Katagiri [and] you.
 Japanese and American.
 Parents and children.
 Temporarily.
 But sooner or later, we will be buddha.
 Temporarily, now, for a certain period of time, we have a certain relationship between the teacher and a student.
 But originally we are buddha.
 Okay?

 So we are what?
 We are not a *creature*; we are a messenger from the buddha.
 We knew in the past... but we completely forgot, for [a long time].
 That’s why we always create certain discrimination between.